Netherlands3D/twin/Packages/eu.netherlands3d.coordinates/determining the coordinatesystem of a dataset.md

-# importing a georeferenced dataset

-## getting the coordinatesystem for the dataset
+# determining the coordinatesystem for a dataset
 to get the data from a dataset into untiy at the correct location we need to know the coordinatesystem of the dataset.
-### coordinatesystem is known
+## coordinatesystem is known
 if the dataset uses a default-coordinatesystem, we set it up, if not we start with an undefined coordinatesystem

 ```